aaronc/clj-parse/README.md

     `(apply str (flatten [~@actions]))))
 ```

-Trying this macro at out at the repl we can get:
+Trying this macro at out at the repl, we can get:

 ```clojure
 user> (crazy-macro Say Hello 3 times .
 Shout hello world 2 times .
 Whisper goodbye .)